dblock/delayed_job_rspec/RELEASING.md

-# Releasing DelayedJob::RSpec
+# Releasing Delayed::Job::RSpec

-There're no hard rules about when to release delayed_job-rspec.
+There're no hard rules about when to release delayed_job_rspec.
 Release bug fixes frequenty, features not so frequently and breaking API changes rarely.

 ### Release